DarrellMou/COMP2511-Object-Oriented-Design-Programming-Project/src/assumptions.md

 saveGame

 - The user will get access to all the saves, so they can have access to previous saves which wont be overriden.

+Bribed mercenary
+- A bribed mercenary will 'follow' the character on the same position

+Movement order
+- Character moves first.
+- If character moves into boulder, then the boulder will move, then character, then rest of moving entities.